ashlevans/twobrainsdata/README.md

    - AI Interaction events
    - Feedback events

-## Contact

-For questions or support, please contact the development team.

 ## Developer Implementation Guide

 As a developer implementing this Mixpanel analytics, here are the specific steps to take: